Here are pointers to some highlights of the server#

 Here we are just presenting a bit of information to hopefully make you eager to dig around a bit more by yourself or (see end of page) to help us improve the server. #

-- Have a look at News, particular the stories for panoramas.
-I you like them, go to previous months, also!
+- Have a look at News!If you like what you see, go to previous months, also!

 - Have a look at AEIOU/Foto-Kiosk.